dinukx/dhamma-notes/Reference_list.md

 #### <b><u> Order of things </u> </b>

+`00. listen to introduction sections first *important*`

+> Then Start listening to 1-19 sessions in Main dhamma Collection
+> - After each session , do you own research about the content in them. if there are new words that you didnt know before find youtube sessions about them. listen to any thero/ dhamma programme about those topics. enhance your knowledge about them.
+> - it is natural to feel earlier sessions are content heavy. go through them.
+> - it is recommended to create a short note after each session, so you can refer back to those points when you need them in the future. this really helped me connect things together.

 ` 20. ධර්ම දානය ගැඹුරින් ( understanding dharma danaya) (2021-05-17 at 02:05 GMT-7)`